linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

 enableFAQSchema: true
 aliases:
   - priority = 1.0
-schema_faq:
 faqs:
   - question: What is a service mesh?
-    answer: A service mesh is a tool for adding observability, security, and reliability features to applications by inserting these features at the platform layer rather than the application layer.
+    answer: A service mesh like Linkerd is a tools for adding observability, security, and reliability features to "cloud native" applications by transparently inserting this functionality at the platform layer rather than the application layer.
+The service mesh is rapidly becoming a standard part of the cloud native stack, especially for Kubernetes adopters.
   - question: What does a service mesh actually do?
-    answer: At its core, a service mesh adds reliability, security, and observability features to a microservice application by managing the way that communication happens between the services.
+    answer: A service mesh adds reliability, security, and observability features to a microservice application by managing the way that communication happens between the services.
   - question: Why do I need a service mesh?
-    answer: 'If you are building applications on Kubernetes, then a service mesh like Linkerd provides critical observability, reliability, and security features with one big advantage: the application doesn’t need to implement these features, or even to be aware that the service mesh is there!'
+    answer: If you are building applications on Kubernetes, then a service mesh like Linkerd provides critical observability, reliability, and security features with one big advantage--the application doesn't need to implement these features, or even to be aware that the service mesh is there!
   - question: Where did the service mesh come from?
     answer: The origins of the service mesh model can be traced in the evolution of server-side applications over the past several decades.
-  - question: What’s the future of the service mesh?
+  - question: What's the future of the service mesh?
-    answer: 'The frantic pace of service mesh adoption is showing little sign of slowing down.
-As with most successful technology, the ultimate future of the service mesh is probably quite boring: to recede into the background, present but taken for granted and not actually given too much attention.'
+    answer: The frantic pace of service mesh adoption is showing little sign of slowing down.
+As with most successful technology, the ultimate future of the service mesh is probably quite boring--to recede into the background, present but taken for granted and not actually given too much attention.
 ---

-tl;dr: Service meshes like Linkerd are tools for adding observability, security, and reliability features to applications by inserting them at the platform layer rather than the application layer.
-While initially obscure, the service mesh is rapidly becoming a standard part of the cloud native stack, especially for Kubernetes adopters.
+tl;dr: A service mesh like Linkerd is a tools for adding observability, security, and reliability features to "cloud native" applications by transparently inserting this functionality at the platform layer rather than the application layer.
+The service mesh is rapidly becoming a standard part of the cloud native stack, especially for Kubernetes adopters.

 Over the past few years, the service mesh has risen from relative obscurity to become a standard component of the cloud native stack.
-The first service mesh project, Linkerd ("linker-dee"), was admitted to the Cloud Native Computing Foundation in early 2017, [rewritten to use Rust micro-proxies in 2018](https://www.infoq.com/articles/linkerd-v2-production-adoption/), and [is now in production](https://buoyant.io/case-studies/) at major organizations like Microsoft, HP, Walmart, and Nordstrom.
+Linkerd ("linkerd-dee"), the first service mesh project, was admitted to the Cloud Native Computing Foundation in early 2017, [rewritten to use Rust micro-proxies in 2018](https://www.infoq.com/articles/linkerd-v2-production-adoption/), and [is now in production](https://buoyant.io/case-studies/) at organizations around the world like Microsoft, HP, and Nordstrom.
+In 2021 Linkerd became the [only service mesh in the world to attain CNCF graduation](/2021/07/28/announcing-cncf-graduation/).

 But what is a service mesh, exactly?
-And why is it suddenly such a hot topic?
+And why is it such a hot topic?
-In this article, I’ll define the service mesh and trace its lineage through shifts in application architecture over the past decade.
+In this article, I'll define the service mesh and trace its lineage through shifts in application architecture over the past decade.
 We'll take a quick look into how the service mesh works.
-Finally, I’ll describe where the service mesh is heading and what to expect as this concept evolves alongside cloud native adoption.
+Finally, I'll describe where the service mesh is heading and what to expect as this concept evolves alongside cloud native adoption.